rust-embedded/debugonomicon/src/overview.md

 ### [ARM DAPLink]

 DAPLink is a project by ARM to develop an open source cortex debug probe, this provides a set of interfaces to simplify programming and debugging and can be implemented on nearly any USB-capable hardware.
 DAPLink provides a set of endpoints including a CMSIS-DAP interface for debugging, a USB disk for drag-and-drop programming, and an optional serial port for communication with the target system.
+This USB disk approach is useful for programming of devices in-field as it requires no additonal software, however is not always reliable for development use.

 [DAPLink]:https://os.mbed.com/docs/latest/tools/daplink.html